ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 Verify the `Cache-Control` header and, for repeat-view testing, keep **Disable cache** unchecked in DevTools, hard reload the page and confirm the file loads from disk cache.

+== Render Optimizer ==
+Enable performance modules from **SEO → Performance → Render Optimizer**.
+Available options include:

+* Critical CSS with allow/deny lists and optional manual overrides.
+* JavaScript deferral with dependency awareness plus allow and deny lists.
+* Differential serving of modern and legacy JavaScript bundles.
+* Combination and minification of local CSS and JS assets.

+If WP Rocket, Autoptimize, Perfmatters or other optimizer plugins are active, the subsystem automatically disables its features and displays a warning.
+Only one optimization plugin should run at a time.

 == SEO Performance CLI ==
 Run `wp seo-perf` commands to audit your site and manage caching headers.